bo1929/KRANK/README.md

                               Then, KRANK would only initialize the library.
                               Default --build-tables selects k-mers, builds tables, and also computes soft LCAs.
 ```
-To emulate CONSULT-II and to skip hierarchical *k*-mer selection step (which is only suggested if you have large number of reference genomes), use `--fast-mode`.
+To emulate CONSULT-II and to skip the hierarchical *k*-mer selection step (which is only suggested if you have a large number of reference genomes), use `--fast-mode`.
 Otherwise, to gradually filter some *k*-mers to fit your input to the library size specified, use `--selection-mode`.

 ### `krank query`